 But I honestly think there are not as many good arbitrators for serious personal injury cases as there once were.
 Most arbitrators also do mediations.
 Anyone would instead do mediations than arbitrations because when you make a final call, someone is usually unhappy.

-Anyway, if you are considering arbitration, here are some pros and cons to consider.
+Anyway, if you are considering arbitration, here are some pros and cons.

 The Pros of Arbitration

 Arbitration is Faster.
 The fundamental benefit of arbitration versus civil litigation is speed.
 Arbitration can deliver a final result in a case much faster than the civil court system.
 There are several reasons for this.
 Most civil court systems in urban areas handle an extremely high volume of cases.
-In states like Maryland, the court of general jurisdiction (the Circuit Court) handles not just civil cases but criminal and family law matters as well.
-In 2016 a total of 41,416 new cases were filed in the Circuit Court for Baltimore City.
+In states like Maryland, the court of general jurisdiction (the Circuit Court) handles civil cases and criminal and family law matters.
+Baltimore City has 50,000 cases a year.
 With hundreds of new cases coming each day and only a limited number of judges and courtrooms, the civil dockets in most state court systems move very slowly.
 In arbitration, the parties basically get to choose how long or short they want the process to be.
 With arbitration, cases can be over and done in months compared to years in the civil courts.

 Cost Efficiency.
 Arbitration is usually less expensive and more cost-efficient than litigating in civil court.
 The primary reason for this is that the discovery process in arbitration is much more limited and streamlined.
 In civil litigation, the discovery phase of a case can last for months or even years.
 Both sides typically serve document requests and interrogatories on each other and then take depositions of all the witnesses.
 This can be a very time-intensive and expensive process.
 With arbitration, discovery is typically limited to mutual document exchanges and there are no witness depositions.
 In cases involving a lot of expert testimony, the absence of depositions is always a huge cost savings.
 Expert witnesses charge by the hour and can be extremely expensive.
 Eliminating expert depositions alone can save thousands.